Tavi Murray

-Tavi Murray, FLSW (born 1965) is a British glaciologist, the eighth woman to be awarded the Polar Medal.
+Tavi Murray, FLSW (born 1965) is a British glaciologist and the eighth woman to be awarded the Polar Medal.

 Education

-After school in Twickenham, Murray gained a BSc degree with first class honours in Physics and Computer Science from the University of Wales, Aberystwyth.
+After school in Twickenham, Murray gained a BSc degree with first class honours in Physics and Computer Science from the University of Wales, Aberystwyth in 1987.
 In 1990, she was awarded a PhD in geophysics from the University of Cambridge's Scott Polar Research Institute.

 Academic career

 In 1993, Murray was appointed lecturer in Physical Geography at the University of Leeds, being promoted to Reader in Glaciology in 2002 and Professor of Glaciology at Leeds in 2004.
 In 2005, she was appointed Professor of Glaciology at Swansea University where she heads up the Swansea Glaciological Group.

+She joined the International Glaciological Society in 1988, acting as a member of the IGS Council as well as initiating the IGS Global Seminar Series in 2020.
+In 2023, she was awarded the Richardson Medal in recognition of her service to the IGS.

+Research

+In 2004, she was a Leverhulme Research Fellow studying "Basal conditions on Rutford Ice Stream, Antarctica".

+In 2006, she led a group that showed the speed of the Kangerlussuaq Glacier had doubled in two years, showing the Greenland ice sheet was disappearing quicker than previously thought.

+Murray led the GLIMPSE project (2007-2012), which monitored the thinning at the margin of the Greenland ice sheet.
+It was funded by a Leverhulme Trust Research Leadership Award granted to Murray in 2007.

 Honours and awards

-From 2004, she has been Leverhulme Research Fellow studying "Basal conditions on Rutford Ice Stream, Antarctica".
-A leading member of the International Glaciological Society Murray is unusual that her medal cited discoveries at both poles.
-September 2007 marked the launch of the GLIMPSE Project, a 5-year project headed by Murray to determine the controls on thinning at the margin of the Greenland Ice Sheet.
-GLIMPSE is funded by a Leverhulme Trust Research Leadership Award granted to Murray in mid-2007.
+In 2007, she was awarded the Polar Medal for studying changes in sea levels caused by the melting of the polar ice caps; unusually, her medal cited discoveries at both poles.

 In 2012, Murray was elected a Fellow of the Learned Society of Wales.

 Murray was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to glaciology and climate change research.

-Other interests

-Murray is an accomplished sea kayaker: she was part of a team of 3 people that attempted to sail anti-clockwise around Ireland.